Meltingplot/rpi-camera/README.rst

-MeltingPlot RPi Camera
+Meltingplot RPi Camera
 ======================

 Overview
 --------

-MeltingPlot RPi Camera is a Python project designed to interface with a Raspberry Pi camera module.
+Meltingplot RPi Camera is a Python project designed to interface with a Raspberry Pi camera module.
 It captures images and videos, processes them, and provides various functionalities for image analysis and manipulation.